 - Porcelain Evaporating Dish used to mix specimen to the desired moisture content

-- Spatula for mixing and forming soil specimen
+- Spatula for mixing, forming and smoothing soil specimen

 - Glass Plate used to roll out threads of soil

 - Optional Rolling Device for faster and more consistent rolling of threads